wielebenwir/commons-api/README.md

 By design, the API will not be collecting/sharing any user data, individual projects will remain in total control.

+The Commons Api uses the [GeoJson](http://geojson.org/) format for locations.
+Each location is a GeoJson feature with a GeoJson point containing its coordinates.
+Locations are stored in GeoJson FeatureCollection.

 ## Example

 ```json